GaboDotCodes/GaboDotCodes/README.md

 - [GifApp](https://gabodotcodes.github.io/gif-app/): A web to search gifs. 🎥🐰 It's a ReactJs practice with hooks and horizontal scrolling. [/<code\>](https://github.com/GaboDotCodes/gif-app)

 Finally...
 - [GraphQL Webinar](https://drive.google.com/file/d/1ZWk9wayv2URke0So4MHWG1LYWH1QEIHo/view): A GraphQL webinar to share my knowlege and build a feature with my team.
-I was 20 yo [\<code\>](https://github.com/GaboDotCodes/graphQL_webinar)
+I was 20 yo. [\<code\>](https://github.com/GaboDotCodes/graphQL_webinar)

 Thanks for checking it out!
 You can say Hi! in `hi[at]gabo[dot]codes`